nextpyp/prismpyp/README.md

 ## 🧪 Training the model

-### Download the Test Data
+### Download the test data
 We will use the ```example_data.tar.gz``` file containing micrograph and power spectra images, and metadata from EMPIAR-10379 as an example test case of self-supervised micrograph sorting.
-The file is available in this GitLab repository, and will be available on Zenodo shortly.
+The file is available on Zenodo.

-After cloning the repository, unpack the data into a new folder ```example_data``` by running
+After downloading the test data, unpack the files into a new folder ```example_data``` by running
 ```bash
 mkdir example_data
 tar -xvzf example_data.tar.gz -C example_data
 ```

 This command extracts the data into a folder ```example_data``` with the following folders and files:
-* ```pkl``` contains the metadata from pre-processing EMPIAR-10379 in NextPYP
+* ```pkl``` contains the metadata from pre-processing EMPIAR-10379 in nextPYP
 * ```webp``` contains ```512 x 512``` images of the micrographs and their corresponding power spectra
 * The ```.cs``` file contains metadata from the Manual Curation job in CryoSPARC
 * The ```.toml``` file contains microscope data such as the pixel size of the micrographs